Where can I purchase Tabcat?

 Place the tag you wish to register within arm’s length of the handset and ensure it is the only active tag in close proximity to the handset.
-Ensure the plastic strip has been removed to activate the battery and that the case is clipped shut.
+Ensure the plastic strip has been removed to activate the battery & your tag beeps Twice upon removal, and then ensure the case is clipped shut.
 To register the tag to button 1, hold button 1 down for three seconds or until you hear a beep.
 Repeat registration process for any other tags with the other available buttons.

 How do you Un-register a tag from a handset?

 Press the right hand side button to switch on your Tabcat – the red status light will flash.
 Press the left hand side (volume) button and simultaneously press button 1.
 Hold both buttons down for three seconds or until you hear a beep.
 Then release both buttons.
 After a few moments the Tag and handset will beep again to confirm the un-registration process has been successful.
 This will un-register the tag paired with button 1 and allow you to register the tag to a different button or handset.
 Repeat this process holding down the left hand side button and button 2 to un-register tag associated with button 2.
 Repeat as necessary for buttons 3 and 4.

 If you have any problem registering the tag to the handset, open the tag as per the instruction manual and close the tag again.
 The tag will beep Twice.
 Ensure your handset has a free space for the tag to be registered to.
 Now try registration again.